-Annual Fiduga Community Health Fare
+Pic 04 Annual Fiduga Community Health Fare Pic 05 Fiduga LTD Cooperate League Football team.

-Fiduga Green Houses

 UN GLOBAL COMPACT PRINCIPLES IN RELATION TO FL BASIC BUSINESS PRINCIPLES.

 The following are UN Global Compact Principles showing how our basic business principles translate into specific expectations and applications in the course of everyday business.
 These principles help us to visualize our values in action, and give us a deeper, real-world understanding of the standards to which all Fiduga Ltd employees are trusted to hold themselves and each other.